 Want to know what type of estate planning documents are best for your situation?
 Download a free copy of my easy estate planning guide.

-Hello, I'm Attorney Thomas Burton.
-I'm an estate planning and asset protection attorney here in Wisconsin.
-And today's question is the following:
+Hello, I'm Attorney Thomas Burton, Estate Planning and Asset Protection Attorney here in Wisconsin.
+Today's question is the following:

 So great question and thank you for asking.

 © 2020 Burton Law LLC.
 All Rights Reserved.
 Transcript and captions provided for ease of access for the hearing impaired.
 For questions about this topic, or to suggest a topic for a future blog post, please contact the office.